 If you worked for Metro before and you quit you may be eligible to connect that prior service.
 A break in service is when you terminate your employment with Metro and then return to work with Metro at a later date.
+After being reemployed with Metro for one continuous year (working at least 20 or more hours a week), you may be allowed to connect your prior service.

 If you have prior service to connect, you will need to contact Metro Human Resources to request that your service be connected.
-If you decide you want to connect that prior service at retirement, you will need to make arrangements to pay back any pension contributions (plus interest) that you might have received when you guit Metro or any contributions owed for the time being connected.
+If you decide you want to connect that prior service at retirement, you will need to make arrangements to pay back any pension contributions (plus interest) that you might have received when you quit Metro or any contributions owed for the time being connected.